YuriyGuts/cp2077-hacking-minigame-solver/README.md

 If the current path is hopeless (the remaining buffer length makes it impossible to complete all sequences), the solver abandons it early.

-If the total number of incomplete cells at the current iteration is 0, it means a solution is found.
+If the total number of incomplete cells at the current iteration is 0, then a solution is found.
 Otherwise, we add the unexplored neighbor cells to the search stack, adjusting or resetting the numbers of incomplete cells depending on the cell value we pick next.